wp-plugins/simple-welcome-bar/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Welcome Bar is a dropdown bar at the top of your site to draw attention to a link or message.
+Simple Welcome Bar is a dropdown bar at the top of your site to draw attention to a link or message.

 == Description ==

-Welcome Bar is a tool to expand on your theme and draw attention to your message.
+Simple Welcome Bar is a tool to expand on your theme and draw attention to your message.
 With this you can promote a new article, a new site, or just wish everyone 'Happy Holidays.'

 You can also adjust the coloring to compliment your theme or make it really stand out.
 This is great if you